shareef-ragab/shareef-ragab/README.md

 # SHAREEF RAJAB ,
 ### DEVELOPER

-I am Shareef Rajab, a student in the field of computer science at the Faculty of Information Technology from the University of Gaza ...
+I am Shareef Rajab, a graduate in the field of computer science at the Faculty of Information Technology from the Gaza University ...

 I have agreat passion for learning computer technologies and the programs used in them and I have a great ambition to be one of the flags of this specialization in the universe.
 I liked this major from a young age, as I started saving